 To keep your working environment clean and to easily manage the installation of different Python packages with conflicting dependencies or different versions of the same Python software, it is strongly recommended to use virtual environments.
-In Code 16 you can find the syntax to create an environment called "your\environment".
+Here below you can find the syntax to create an environment called "your_environment".